5/5

 Disclaimer

-This test is intended solely for informational, educational and entertainment purposes; its results cannot replace the real help of a specialist and should not be used for making any decision.
+This test is for informational, educational, and entertainment purposes only.
+Its results cannot replace professional advice and should not be used to make important life decisions.

 1. Never tell anyone the real reason you did something unless it is useful to do so.